- Steady growth of corn imports, 4 MMT in 2017.

 - Oil and gas account for roughly 60% of the budget revenue, 30% of GDP and over 95% of export earnings.

 Trade and Market Share Issues

-- Argentina and Brazil combined corn market share is 80%.
-The U.S. comes as a remote third with only 17% market share (690 TMT of U.S. corn imports).
+- Argentina and Brazil combined corn market share is 90%.
+The U.S. comes with only 2% market share (90 TMT of U.S. corn imports in 2017).

 - The EU and the Black Sea are the main barley suppliers.

 - Majority of imported corn is used for feed mixing on farm.

 - More commercial feed millers are emerging, and they are less willing to pay premium for Argentine corn.